Nikolas Matinpalo: Finland

+Ottawa Senators

-Following the 2022–23 season, his sixth year in the Liiga, Matinpalo was signed as an undrafted free agent to a one-year, entry-level contract with the National Hockey League (NHL)'s Ottawa Senators on 26 May 2023.
-Matinpalo attended the 2023 Senators training camp but did not make the team.
+Matinpalo was signed as an undrafted free agent to a one-year, entry-level contract by the Ottawa Senators of the National Hockey League (NHL) on 26 May 2023.
+He attended the 2023 Senators training camp but did not make the team.
 He was assigned to Ottawa's American Hockey League (AHL) affiliate, the Belleville Senators, to begin the 2023–24 season.
 After injuries to Thomas Chabot and Erik Brännström, Matinpalo was recalled by Ottawa on 28 October.
-Matinpalo played in his first NHL game the same day, a 5–2 win over the Pittsburgh Penguins.
+He played in his first NHL game the same day, a 5–2 win over the Pittsburgh Penguins.
 He was returned to Belleville after four games with Ottawa on 10 November.
-Matinpalo spent the rest of the season with Belleville and appeared in the Calder Cup playoffs with them.
-On 20 June 2024 Matinpalo signed a one-year, two-way contract extension with Ottawa.
+Matinpalo spent the rest of the season with Belleville, playing in 67 games, scoring four goals and 14 points.
+Belleville made the playoffs and faced the Toronto Marlies in the first round, who they beat.
+The Senators then went against the Cleveland Monsters in the second round, who eliminated them.
+In seven playoff games, Matinpalo went scoreless.

-Matinpalo passed through waivers, going unclaimed, and was assigned to Belleville to start the 2024–25 season.
-Matinpalo was recalled to Ottawa in December as an injury replacement.
+On 20 June 2024, Matinpalo signed a one-year, two-way contract extension with Ottawa.
+He passed through waivers, going unclaimed, and was assigned to Belleville to start the 2024–25 season.
+He was recalled to Ottawa on 28 December as an injury replacement for Artem Zub.
+He made his season debut on 29 December in a 3–1 victory over the Minnesota Wild.
+He was briefly returned to Belleville on 3 January 2025 before being recalled again on 7 January.
+He made 24 appearances for Belleville, tallying two goals and eight points.
+He recorded his first NHL point on 13 March, assisting on Tyler Kleven's goal in a 6–3 win over the Boston Bruins.
+He recorded his first NHL goal in a 4–0 victory over the Columbus Blue Jackets on 6 April.
+The Senators qualified for the playoffs, facing the Toronto Maple Leafs in the opening round.
+He made his playoff debut on 20 April.
+The Senators were eliminated in six games in their best-of-seven series.
+In the series, Matinpalo went scoreless.

-On 5 May 2025, Matinpalo signed a two-year, one-way contract extension with the Ottawa Senators.
+On 5 May 2025, Matinpalo signed a two-year, one-way contract extension with Ottawa.
+In 50 games, he added five assists.
+The Senators made the playoffs again, but were swept in the first round by the Carolina Hurricanes.
+Matinpalo went scoreless in the four games.

 International play

-Matinpalo represented Finland during the 2023 IIHF world championship.
-In February 2025 Matinpalo was called up to Finland roster replacing defenseman Rasmus Ristolainen during the Four Nations Face-Off.
+Matinpalo represented Finland during the 2023 IIHF World Championship.
+The team finished seventh in the tournament.
+In February 2025, Matinpalo was called up to Finland's roster replacing defenseman Rasmus Ristolainen during the Four Nations Face-Off.
+In January 2026, he was named to Finland roster for the 2026 Winter Olympics and won a bronze medal.